aevans1910/pick-up/README.md

 ## Pick Up - Cleaning the planet one piece of trash at a time

-This code has been uipdated to represent a starting version of the fullstack website Pick Up, a website that entices people to pick up trash as they go about their daily lives by rewarding them with points that they may redeem for gift cards.
+This code has been updated to represent a starting version of the fullstack website Pick Up, a website that entices people to pick up trash as they go about their daily lives by rewarding them with points that they may redeem for gift cards.

 ## Motivation